DragonKnightOfBreeze/Breeze-Framework/README.md

 ## breeze-dsl

+Powerful and clear builders for various domain specific languages.

 * Provide dsl builders for common markup languages such as `Xml`, `Markdown`, `Creole`.
 * Provide dsl builders for some graph languages such as `Mermaid`, `PlantUml`.
 * Provide dsl builders for specific text such as `CriticMarkupText`, `CommandLineText`.